sparkofreason/hash-meta/README.md

 to process the debug info, instead of just printing it with some hard-coded formatting choices.

+I would guess that hash-meta will usually be used as the basis for other libraries providing custom reader macros, as is done with [hashtag][].

+### Macros as reader tags

 One obvious shortcoming became apparent while working on [hashtag][], in that it would only work with functions.
 Thus was born hash-meta.
 The Clojure `time` macro provides a simple example.